 NOTE 2 SIGNIFICANT ACCOUNTING POLICIES

-Certain information, accounting policies, and footnote disclosures normally included in the financial statements prepared in accordance with accounting principles generally accepted in the United States of America have been condensed or omitted in this Form 10-Q pursuant to certain rules and regulations of the Securities and Exchange Commission (“SEC”).
-The financial statements should be read in conjunction with the audited financial statements for the year ended December 31, 2010, which were included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2010.
+Certain information, accounting policies, and footnote disclosures normally included in the financial statements prepared in accordance with accounting principles generally accepted in the United States of America (“GAAP”) have been omitted in this Form 10-Q pursuant to certain rules and regulations of the Securities and Exchange Commission (“SEC”).
+The financial statements should be read in conjunction with the audited financial statements for the year ended December 31, 2013, which were included in the Company’s Annual Report on Form 10-K for the fiscal year ended December 31, 2013.

 Cash and Cash Equivalents

 Northern considers highly liquid investments with insignificant interest rate risk and original maturities to the Company of three months or less to be cash equivalents.
 Cash equivalents consist primarily of interest-bearing bank accounts and money market funds.
 The Company’s cash positions represent assets held in checking and money market accounts.
 These assets are generally available on a daily or weekly basis and are highly liquid in nature.
 Due to the balances being greater than $250,000, the Company does not have FDIC coverage on the entire amount of bank deposits.
 The Company believes this risk is minimal.
 In addition, the Company is subject to Security Investor Protection Corporation (“SIPC”) protection on a vast majority of its financial assets.

 Accounts receivable are carried on a gross basis, with no discounting.
 The Company regularly reviews all aged accounts receivable for collectability and establishes an allowance as necessary for individual customer balances.